 9) Sudarsa was a synonym or abbreviation for "Sudarsana" [the name of the last kaurava brother].

-10) Durmarsgana dying twice is impossible, his deaths mentioned on the fourteenth day but again on the eighteenth day which made no sense.
+10) Durmarshana dying twice is impossible, his deaths mentioned on the fourteenth day but again on the eighteenth day which made no sense.
+He also is not among the brother's present in Janamejay's question during Adi Parva.

 11] on the eighteenth day (13 died including Suyodhan), on the fourteenth day (31 died), on the fourteenth night (12 die), on the seventeenth day (27 were killed) while in days four to ten (24 got murdered).
 The total number of kaurav brothers (sons to Dhritrashtra) is 108, but if you add Yuyutsu it would be 109 (he did not die though).
 In Bori Yuyutsu killed his own brother so it would be or could be 109 brother's.